So, you want to be a feminist? You've come to the right place. There's no better way to get educated, get angry, get inspired, and

 (1938) Rebecca By Daphne DuMaurier Rebecca is a feminist novel that's proto-feminist.
 It's a thriller about marriage that's proto- Gone Girl.
 And it's a book that will make you think about the myths of womanhood, of female rivalries, and of marriage, while keeping you glued to the page.
 In the book, an unnamed narrator meets and falls in love with a rich older man while on vacation in Monaco.
 She accompanies him back to his large estate, Manderly, where the presence of his dead wife, Rebecca, still occupies an outsized presence.
 The narrator has to carve out a space for herself, now, which will not be an easy feat.

-(2017) Backwards and in Heels By Alicia Malone Anyone interested in the history of Hollywood will be fascinated by Malone's holistic look at the women trailblazers scattered along the road from the Silent Age of Hollywood to the #MeToo moment.
+at the women trailblazers scattered along the road from the Silent Age of Hollywood to the #MeToo moment.

 (1992) Women Who Run With the Wolves By Clarissa Pinkola Estés In this fascinating book, Estés examines different archetypes of women found in worldwide mythology.
 Estés is mainly interested in the wild woman, the woman who "represents the instinctual nature of women" — both how she has been represented in folklore and history, and how we can get in touch with the wildness that still beats within us.